 Links: DSC may keep track of how you interact with links across our Services, including our email notifications, third-party services, and client applications, by redirecting clicks or through other means.
 We do this to help improve our Services, to provide more relevant advertising, and to be able to share aggregate click statistics such as how many times a particular link was clicked on.

 In addition, some of these companies are members of the Network Advertising Initiative ("NAI"), which offers a single location to opt out of receiving tailored ads from member companies.
 To opt out of information collection by NAI member companies, or to obtain information about the technologies they use or their own privacy policies, please visit the NAI consumer opt out page.
-Also, through the Digital Advertising Alliance ("DAA"), several media and marketing associations have developed an industry self-regulatory program to give consumers a better understanding of and greater control over ads that are customized based on their online behavior across different Web Sites.
-CBS Interactive is committed to complying with the Self-Regulatory Program for Online Behavioral Advertising.
-To learn more and make choices about interest-based ads from participating third parties, please visit theDAA consumer opt out page.
+Also, through the Digital Advertising Alliance ("DAA"), several media and marketing associations have developed an industry self-regulatory program to give consumers a better understanding of and greater control over ads that are customized based on their online behavior across different websites.
+To learn more and make choices about interest-based ads from participating third parties, please visit the DAA consumer opt out page.
 In the UK, the Internet Advertising Bureau ("IAB UK") has developed Good Practice Principles for Online Behavioural Targeting.
-More information and an opt out page to manage online behavioral advertising preferences with IAB UK member companies are available atYourOnlineChoices.com.
-Please note that if you choose to opt out of having your information used to deliver advertisements tailored to your interests, you will continue to see advertisements on our Web Sites, but these advertisements may not be as relevant to you.
+More information and an opt-out page to manage online behavioral advertising preferences with IAB UK member companies are available at YourOnlineChoices.com.
+Please note that if you choose to opt out of having your information used to deliver advertisements tailored to your interests, you will continue to see advertisements on our Sites, but these advertisements may not be as relevant to you.

 We do not disclose your private personal information except in the limited circumstances described here.

-Your Consent: We may share or disclose your information at your direction, such as when you authorize a third-party web client or application as log-in credentials when you register for Membership.
+Your Consent: We may share or disclose your information at your direction, such as when you authorize a third-party web client or application as login credentials when you register for Membership.

 Our Services are not directed to persons under 13.
 If you become aware that your child has provided us with personal information without your consent, please contact us at [email protected].
 We do not knowingly collect personal information from children under 13.
 If we become aware that a child under 13 has provided us with personal information, we take steps to remove such information and terminate the child's account.
-You can find additional resources for parents and teens www.connectsafely.org.
+You can find additional resources for parents and teens at www.connectsafely.org.